Raising awareness and hope through research, education and treatment

 Md, PhD, MBA

-Pancreatic adenocarcinoma (pancreatic cancer) is the fourth leading cause of cancer-related deaths in the United States (US), with mortality nearly equal to incidence.
+- Pancreatic adenocarcinoma (pancreatic cancer) is the fourth leading cause of cancer-related deaths in the United States (US), with mortality nearly equal to incidence.

 - A significant difference can be made today by accurately identifying groups of patients at high risk of developing pancreatic cancer.